 We all need food to function – whether it’s moving our muscles, signaling our brain, or defending our immune system, the food we eat helps fuel every process in our body.
 But for many of us, getting enough of the nutrition we need can be more complicated than what we put on our plates.
 If you or your loved one have struggled to eat or absorb enough nutrients from your usual diet alone, your doctor may recommend “enteral nutrition.”

 Enteral nutrition refers to any nutrient rich food or supplemental formula that’s fed into your gastrointestinal (GI) or “enteral” tract.
 This includes oral supplements that you consume by mouth, or liquid nutrition provided through a feeding tube .
-Enteral nutrition is the safety net you need to give you the energy, strength and overall protection to stay healthy and feel your best.
+Enteral nutrition is the safety net you need to give you the energy and nutrients required to help you stay well nourished.

 Who Needs Enteral Nutrition?